 Now, years later (Fraser died in 1998), her predictions are being borne out.
 The growing brutality of the profit system is being confronted by increasing uprisings against austerity, expanding fights for the rights of the exploited, and spreading labor uprisings.
 Capitalism is collapsing in on itself.
 Socialism is discussed publicly.
 And in spite of the sectarianism and breakups of some leftist parties, the arc of history is moving toward a humane, socialist future.

 Radical optimism.
 What gave Fraser her bracing confidence in the future of socialism, after all the battles she lived through?
 It came from the solid scientific and economic theories of Marx, Engels, Trotsky and other great thinkers.
-It came from the communal comfort, criticism, and support of comrades in the Freedom Socialist Party, and from fighting alongside so many militant coworkers.
+It came from the communal comfort, criticism, and support of comrades in the Freedom Socialist Party, and from fighting alongside sisters in Radical Women and so many militant coworkers.
 It came from evaluating and learning from any setbacks, and celebrating the victories.

 “We will confidently nourish our radical optimism by revering the memory of Lenin and Trotsky’s Bolshevik Party, which conceived and executed one helluva revolution in a stultified, backward country, and by continuing to adapt that party’s electrifying principles to the here-and-now.”